AgnostiqHQ/covalent/doc/source/webapp_ui/dashboard/index.rst

 Shows how many dispatches have been completed.

-**Last running task status**
+**Latest running task status**

-Shows the status of the dispatch which was the last to completed or running or fail amoung all the dispatches.
+Shows the status of the dispatch which was the last to completed or running or fail among all the dispatches.

 **Total dispatcher duration**